aws/amazon-chime-sdk-ios/guides/01_Getting_Started.md

 Before calling the APIs to start audio and video, the app will need microphone and camera permissions from the user.

-In Xcode, open `Info.plist` and add `NSMicrophoneUsageDescription` and `NSCameraUageDescription` to the property list.
+In Xcode, open `Info.plist` and add `NSMicrophoneUsageDescription` ("Privacy - Microphone Usage Description") and `NSCameraUsageDescription` ("Privacy - Camera Usage Description") to the property list.
 This will allow the app to ask for microphone and camera permissions.

-After doing the above, include the following code in your app to request permission:
+After doing this, you will also need to request permissions for microphone and camera access in your source code.
+You can either do this with `AVAudioSession.recordPermission` and `AVCaptureDevice.authorizationStatus`, handling the response synchronously and falling back to requesting permissions, or you can use `requestRecordPermission` and `requestAccess` with an asynchronous completion handler.

 ```
 AVAudioSession.sharedInstance().requestRecordPermission
 AVCaptureDevice.requestAccess(for: .video)
 ```

-Calling the APIs without having the above permissions granted will result in a `PermissionError`.
+Attempting to start audio or video without these will cause the system to automatically request permissions, probably at an inopportune time.

 ## Getting Meeting Info